snowflakedb/snowflake-cli-templates/dcm_project/README.md

 3. [raw.sql][raw.sql] - this is the file that contains some example definitions of project entities.
 You define particular entities with a `DEFINE` keyword which behaves similar to `CREATE OR ALTER`, e.g. `DEFINE DATABASE d1 COMMENT = 'some comment'`.
 Removing a `DEFINE` statement results in the entity being dropped.
 4. [snowflake.yml][snowflake] - is the Snowflake CLI project definition file for the project.
 A Snowflake DCM Project minimally requires the following parameters in the [snowflake.yml][snowflake] file:
     * `stage` - name of `STAGE` entity that stores project files in Snowflake.
     * `artifacts` - list of files and directories that make up the Snowflake DCM Project.
-The Snowflake CLI will upload them to the stage when creating new project versions.
+The Snowflake CLI will upload them to the stage when Planning or Deploying.
 5`<project_name>` - is the repository project folder.

 ### How to organize definition files structure